Serbian White Eagles FC: Consistent playoff contender (2009–2012)

 In 2009, the club introduced a red jersey (blue was the secondary jersey in years previous), and hired the services of CSL Coach of the Year Rafael Carbajal.
 His roster was a mixture of seasoned veterans with several young prospects like Evan Milward, Selvin Lammie, and Jonathan Hurtis.
 Carbajal added more silverware to Serbia's cabinet as they claimed their third International Division title, while posting the league's best offensive record.
 Despite his success he fell out of favour with the team's management, and was released before the commencement of the postseason.
-His replacement was former Železničar Lajkovac forward and former head coach of Mačva Šabac Dušan Prijić.
+His replacement was former Železničar Lajkovac forward and former head coach of Mačva Šabac Dušan "Duško" Prijić.
 In the initial stages of the playoffs the Eagles defeated TFC Academy 6–0 on aggregate.
 In the next round they defeated their rivals Toronto Croatia in order to have a repeat of the 2008 final against Trois-Rivières Attak.
 At the final game, playing a man short for most of the second half, Trois-Rivières took the game into overtime, then penalty kicks to win the CSL Championship at the BMO Field in Toronto on October 10, 2009.
 The game was scoreless through 90 minutes, then 30 minutes of overtime before Trois-Rivières outscored the Serbian White Eagles 3–2 in the penalty kick decider.
 At the conclusion of the season Viciknez received his second MVP award, while Medić won the Defender of the Year and Dan Pelc was named the Goalkeeper of the Year.

 Former team captain Niki Budalic succeeded Prijić as head coach for the 2010 season.
 Notable additions were Miloš Kocić, Stefan Vukovic, Daniel Baston, Taylor Lord, and Shawn Brown.
 During the regular season Serbia finished second in the standings with the best defensive record.
 In the first round of the postseason Serbia for the first time since its return to the league failed to reach the championship final after suffering a defeat by the Brantford Galaxy.
 Though their senior team failed to claim any silverware their reserve team won the reserve championship title.
 Kocić was named the CSL Goalkeeper of the Year.

 Uroš Stamatović retired and was elevated as the head coach and brought in Boris Miličić.
 The 2011 season saw a decline in their performance as they finished fifth in the standings, but still managed to clinch a playoff berth.
 In the first round they defeated Brampton City United, but were eliminated in the second round against Capital City F.C.
-In 2012, the club once again brought in seasoned internationals like Zoran Rajović, Vitomir Jelić, Nikola Miodrag, Richard West, and Ivan Stanković.
+In 2012, the club once again brought in seasoned internationals like Zoran Rajović, Vitomir Jelić, Aleksandar Stojanovski, Nikola Miodrag, Richard West, Ivan Stanković and goalkeeper Aleksandar Radosavljević.
 Serbia qualified for the postseason by finishing sixth in the standings.
 The Eagles made a good push beating a solid SC Toronto squad 1–0 in the quarterfinals only to implode 4–0 against Toronto Croatia in the next round, marking the second year in a row they were ousted in the semifinals.